 Previewed by the Trepiuno (three-plus-one) concept in 2004, the production version of the Fiat 500 Hatchback arrived in the UK in 2008 as an urban-centric three-door with just about enough room for four adults and not much luggage.

 Within a year the range was cleverly expanded to a pair of models with the introduction of the Fiat 500C – a two-door soft-top that uses the bodywork of the hatchback to keep prices modest.

 There’s been a wide range of engines powering different 500s over the past decade, including 1.2- and 1.4-litre petrols, as well as a 1.3-litre diesel, but the most well-known is the TwinAir.
 This is a turbocharged, two-cylinder 0.8-litre petrol that loves to be revved hard – conspiring to sound like a bucketful of angry wasps when you press the throttle hard.

 Regular trim levels have typically been Pop, Pop Star, Lounge and S, but there’s also been an enormous range of special editions too, such as Colour Therapy and Collezione.

 What is the Fiat 500 Abarth?

-Let’s clear this one up immediately: there wasn’t a car sold as the Fiat 500 Abarth in the same sense as there had previously been models such as the older Fiat Bravo Abarth.
+Let’s clear this one up immediately: there wasn’t a car sold as the Fiat 500 Abarth in the same sense as there had previously been models such as the older Fiat Seicento Abarth.
 Instead, Fiat’s parent company reintroduced Abarth as a brand in its own right, which in turn allowed more money to be charged for the quicker 500s.